Laying property price myths to rest

 The Reserve’s research, therefore, challenges the fallback assumption that Australians face peculiar housing and apartment prices.

 What’s more, the market has been flatlining (or slipping) for three years.
 The size of the average home loan, for instance, has remained flat since 2009.
 This has never happened before.
 Since the early 1990s – when the Bureau of Statistics started recording the figures – there has never been three years of flat growth in the size of home loans.
 (Real estate agents say house prices are soon to kick off again.
 They have been saying that for three years and, you know, who can you trust?)

-But the bigger problem with reports like Demographia's is that they blinker a view of what real housing problems there are.
+But the bigger problem with reports like Demographia’s is that they blinker a view of what real housing problems.